Happiness at work is a big deal.

 Providing the right level of pay and benefits is important, but it can be tricky to get the balance right.
 If overused, a reward quickly becomes an expectation and its effectiveness wears out.
 What your employees need is a combination of financial incentive and intrinsic motivation.
 By saying ‘thank you’ or ‘well done’, you can give your staff a sense of achievement, involvement and ownership.

-Step Four: Promote team working
+Step Four: Promote Wellbeing at work

 Step Five: Get the right resources